 Walt Disney World

-Walt Disney World is home to 4 theme parks, 2 water parks, currently 25 resorts, a slew of restaurants and one amazing shopping complex, Disney Springs.
-If you’re been reluctant to step foot in the house of mouse for fear of the crowds, saccharine atmosphere or kid mania, let us clarify things for you!
+Walt Disney World is home to 4 theme parks, 2 water parks, currently 25 resorts, a slew of restaurants, and one amazing shopping complex, Disney Springs.
+If you’re been reluctant to step foot in the House of Mouse for fear of the crowds, saccharine atmosphere, or kid mania, let us clarify things for you!
 Disney is perfect for everyone.
 There will always be something at Walt Disney World that will touch you and make you stare in wonder.
-Animal Kingdom is one of the worlds largest conservation zoological parks in the world, and with a taste of Africa and Asia and the fictional world of Pandora, its sure to spark interest in even the most reluctant vacationer.
-Hollywood Studios is home to Star Wars, Toy Story Land and movies from days long past.
+Animal Kingdom is one of the world’s largest conservation zoological parks in the world, and with a taste of Africa and Asia and the fictional world of Pandora, it’s sure to spark interest in even the most reluctant vacationer.
+Hollywood Studios is home to Star Wars, Toy Story Land, and movies from days long past.
 Epcot features new inventions in Future World and a showcase of favorite lands from around the world to spark anyone’s interest.
 Perfect for the Foodie Vacationer.
-And then of course Magic Kingdom is everyone favorite childhood destination, complete with Cinderella’s Castle and everyone’s favorite rides.
+And then of course Magic Kingdom is everyone’s favorite childhood destination, complete with Cinderella’s Castle and everyone’s favorite rides.

 The Wizarding World of Harry Potter at Universal Studios

-For those of us in the states, and especially those of us in Ohio, travelling to Florida could mean the difference between a 1.5 hour flight or a 23 hour drive.
-But for those travelling from farther away we recommend the ease of just booking a vacation package.
+For those of us in the states, and especially those of us in Ohio, traveling to Florida could mean the difference between a 1.5-hour flight or a 23-hour drive.
+But for those traveling from farther away, we recommend the ease of just booking a vacation package.
 While Florida may not seem as unknown as the more elusive international destinations there are still things to navigate, mainly the crazy traffic, the crazy weather, and the loads of options you have for any Florida vacation.

-If you’re coming from overseas, or the UK, check out Holiday Gems for pretty great vacation packages to Florida, and other sunny destinations, and for deals you can find last-minute.
+For a budget vacation, you could grab a hotel or resort on hotels.com , a flight from southwest or check out Tripadvisor for more deals.
+If you’re coming from overseas, or the UK, check out Holiday Gems for pretty great vacation packages to Florida, and other sunny destinations, and for deals, you can find last-minute.